rebelsky/sams-assorted-musings-reflections/doing-the-math-2020-04-20.md

 The items I'm discussing are different units and one would not just add them together.
 But I'm too lazy to come up with a formula, and, in any case, it would unlikely to be a good one if I did [1].

 ---

+**_Postscript_**: I wrote this on April 20, 2020.
+After talking to Michelle, I decided not to post it.
+If you stumble upon it, please don't share it with others.

+---